shubhamji88/react-sample-app/README.md

 ![very-basic](docs/site.png)

-Choose from a list of available meeting rooms or create a new dyte meeting and join it as a participant or a host.
+Choose from a list of available meeting rooms, or create a new Dyte meeting and join as a participant or a host.

 <!-- A demo is hosted on https://dyte-web-example.herokuapp.com/ -->